hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 if you just type `help` it tells you that you can do that

-[16:33:16](#16172947965923wXpkj:gitter.im) <hiiamboris (NOT THIS ONE)>: simplest things are so hidden in plain sight í ½í¸‰
+[16:33:16](#16172947965923wXpkj:gitter.im) <hiiamboris (NOT THIS ONE)>: simplest things are so hidden in plain sight ğŸ˜‰

 [16:33:53](#16172948335925jMRew:gitter.im) <rseger (rseger)>:
 yep, there it is.
 Recommendation stands - obviously some subset of newbies won't realize there would be a difference between `help` and `help help`